Writing your academic biography

 Of course, you could well have different bios for different audiences or purposes – the entry on your staff page, for example, might be very different from the biography you use to accompany a guest blog whose readers are familiar with your field, which will be different again to the version you use on the back of your book.

 And aside from being useful to have on hand, drafting your academic bio can be a good opportunity to reflect on how you want to present yourself as a researcher.
-In the same way you have an ‘elevator pitch’ version of your research, drafting your bio means thinking about strategically positioning yourself as a researcher, which is never a bad exercise to undertake at any stage of your career.
+In the same way you have an ‘elevator pitch’ version of yourself and your research, drafting your bio means thinking about strategically positioning yourself as a researcher, which is never a bad exercise to undertake at any stage of your career.